Facebook pixel Researchers | Behavioral Ecology Research Laboratory | Pepperdine University | Seaver College Skip to main content

 Kyle Osornia

-Kyle Osornia graduated with a B.S. in biology and joined the research laboratory the following summer.
+Kyle joined the research laboratory the summer following graduation.
 Kyle joined the laboratory to gain valuable experience in field-based research, with the hopes of exploring the relationship between the stream animals and the changing climate.
-Both the USGS and laboratory experiments conducted during his time in the laboratory will help prepare Kyle for the future graduate program he intends to pursue after an initial gap year.
+Both the USGS and laboratory experiments conducted during his time in the laboratory will help him prepare for the future graduate program he intends to pursue after an initial gap year.

 Dani